ashtsang/ashtsang.github.io/_pages/about.md

 I am currently a fourth-year undergraduate student at [Johns Hopkins University](https://www.jhu.edu){:style="text-decoration: none"}{:target="_blank"} studying Computer Science, Neuroscience, Applied Mathematics & Statistics, and Cognitive Science.
 In the end of my freshman year, I joined [CCVL](https://ccvl.jhu.edu){:style="text-decoration: none"}{:target="_blank"} as an undergraduate researcher, under the supervision of [Dr. Adam Kortylewski](https://adamkortylewski.com){:style="text-decoration: none"} and [Bloomberg Distinguished Professor **Alan Yuille**](http://www.cs.jhu.edu/~ayuille/){:style="text-decoration: none"}{:target="_blank"}.

 My research interests are computer vision and machine learning, especially in integrating phenomenons of biological vision in the advancements of computer vision algorithms.
-I wish to build artificial vision algorithms that can learn and generalize beyond limitations in the given data.
+I wish to build vision algorithms that can learn and generalize beyond limitations in the given data.

 If you would like to chat with me, please drop me an email!